moraes/tipfy/README.txt

 Installation
 ============

-Read the instructions in `project/README.txt`.
+Read the instructions in `project/README.txt` or for a more detailed description see `installation instructions <http://www.tipfy.org/wiki/guide/installation/>`_.